Analytics9 min read

 Tier 2: Outcome metrics (prove SEO is working)

-These show SEO progress even before revenue impact is clear.
+These metrics show SEO progress even before revenue impact is clear.

 Organic traffic